wr1159/advent/README.md

 ### User Activity Diagram

 To plan for users testing and usage, we have created a User Navigation Diagram.
+We did not include a UML Class Diagram due to the lack of usage of OOP in the project.
 ![new activity diagram](https://github.com/wr1159/advent/assets/56021409/83d75813-11c0-49b6-a273-006f0d8c8206)

 ### Testing